bytesc/data-copilot-v2-controller/README.en.md

 ![](./readme_img/t10.png)

-Using the BERT (Bidirectional Encoder Representation from Transformers) combined with a CNN classifier, determine the optimal retries value based on the difficulty of the question.
+Using the BERT (Bidirectional Encoder Representation from Transformers) combined with `regression` , predict the optimal retries value based on the difficulty of the question.
 Find a balance between the success rate of generation and the number of retries to improve response speed.

 ### Concurrency generation control